arbor-sim/arbor/doc/morphology.rst

   :width: 600
   :align: center

-  **left:** The resulting morphology is an ubranched cable comprised of 4 cable segments.
+  **Left**: The resulting morphology is an ubranched cable comprised of 4 cable segments.

-  **right** The four segments form a one contiguous branch.
+  **Right**: The four segments form a contiguous branch.

 Collocated samples can be used to create a discontinuity in cable radius.
-The next example adds a discontinuity to the previous example at sample 2, where the radius now changes from 0.7 μm to 0.3 μm:
+The next example adds a discontinuity to the previous example at sample 3, where the radius changes from 0.5 μm to 0.3 μm:

 .. csv-table::
    :widths: 8, 10, 10, 10, 10, 10, 10